krenalis/krenalis/doc/src/identity-resolution/allowed-types-for-identifiers.md

 # Allowed Types For Identifiers

-Here is a list of allowed types for the [identifiers](workspace-identity-resolution.md#identifiers) used in the [Workspace Identity Resolution](workspace-identity-resolution.md):
+Here is a list of allowed types for the [identifiers](../identity-resolution.md#identifiers) used in the [Identity Resolution](../identity-resolution.md):

 * `Int(n)`
 * `UInt(n)`